wxbaum/featherflow/README.md

 An ultra-lightweight workflow orchestration tool built with Python's standard library.
 Featherflow is designed to be a simple alternative to Apache Airflow for smaller projects or when you need a lightweight solution without the infrastructure overhead.

-As an example, Featherflow will happily run on the smallest EC2 instance AWS offers, t2.nano.
+As an example, Featherflow will happily run on the smallest EC2 instance AWS offers: t2.nano.

 ## Features